Model-Driven Deep Learning Enhanced Joint Beamforming and Mode Switching for RDARS-Aided MIMO Systems: Introduction

 The demand of enhanced wireless communication performance has driven the development of various critical technologies.
 For example, by exploiting multiple antennas to harness spatial diversity and multiplexing gains, massive multi-input and multi-output (MIMO) has become the key technology in current fifth-generation (5G) and future sixth-generation (6G) mobile communication networks \cite{xue_survey, haiquan_MIMO}.
 To mitigate the practical issues of millimeter wave (mmWave) and terahertz (THz) high-frequency bands, such as severe path loss and limited material penetration capabilities, distributed antenna systems have been proposed, where multiple geographically distributed antennas coordinate to transmit signals, so as to significantly enhance the spatial multiplexing capabilities in mmWave communications \cite{xue_survey, DAS_TSP, THz_jiang, THz_sota}.
 However, each distributed antenna requires a dedicated radio-frequency (RF) chain, which leads to high hardware cost and energy consumption \cite{Mohammadi_DAS_high_cost}.
 To address this issue, reconfigurable intelligent surface (RIS)/intelligent reflecting surface (IRS) has been proposed as a cost-effective and energy-efficient technology.
 Specifically, RIS is able to create a virtual link to enable the incident signal towards the desired area, whereas its performance suffers from the multiplicative fading effect, thus requiring a large number of reflecting elements to obtain the high reflection gain \cite{YuanweiLiu_RIS, haiquan_RIS, Ahmed_channel_model, ChengzhiMa_ANewArchi, Trinh_Multi_fading_RIS, Zhang_active_RIS, peng_semiRIS}.
 Besides, the efficient control and fast phase adjustment for RIS are two challenging problems to be solved.
 On the one hand, the wireless link to control RIS occupies the frequency and space resources.
 On the other hand, the synchronization problem between the base station (BS) and RIS needs to be solved.
 In particular, the dedicated wire link can be established to transmit the control and passive phase signals, with reduced latency and resource consumption.
 Nonetheless, this results in higher hardware costs \cite{Wang_RDARS}.

-Recently, reconfigurable distributed antennas and reflecting surface (RDARS) has been proposed as a promising technology for 6G mmWave communications \cite{ChengzhiMa_RDARS, ji2025reconfigurable, Wang_RDARS, ChengzhiMa_ANewArchi, jintao_ISAC_RDARS, zhang_RDARS}.
-By integrating the benefits of the RIS and distributed antennas, RDARS showcases the potential in many aspects, such as improving system capacity, overcoming multiplicative fading, and enhancing communication reliability.
+Recently, reconfigurable distributed antennas and reflecting surface (RDARS) is proposed as a promising technology for 6G mmWave communications \cite{ChengzhiMa_RDARS, ji2025reconfigurable, Wang_RDARS, ChengzhiMa_ANewArchi, jintao_ISAC_RDARS, zhang_RDARS}.
+By integrating the benefits of the RIS and distributed antennas, RDARS showcases the potential in many aspects, such as improving system capacity \cite{ji2025reconfigurable}, overcoming multiplicative fading \cite{zhang_RDARS}, and enhancing communication reliability \cite{Wang_RDARS}.
 Specifically, RDARS is a novel type of programmable metasurface composed of reconfigurable elements.
-The working mode of each element can be dynamically adjusted between the connection mode and reflection mode via the RDARS controller.
+The working mode of each element can be dynamically adjusted between the connection mode and reflection mode via the RDARS controller \cite{ChengzhiMa_ANewArchi}.
 The element working in the connection mode is connected with the BS with a cable or fiber, which can transmit or receive signal as a distributed antenna.
 On the other hand, the element working in the reflection mode functions as the passive element as in the conventional RIS, which can reflect the incident signal to the desired direction.
-As a result, the dynamic position alteration of connected element is enabled by working mode adjustment.
+Furthermore, compared to the conventional RIS, the additional selection gain can be achieved via a switching network \cite{Wang_RDARS}. .